sirknightj/utilities-discord-bot/README.md

 ** Required arguments are given in angle brackets `<required>`, while optional arguments are in parenthesis `(optional)`.
 * `<user>` doesn't have to be a mention!
 Can be a mention `@spartan` or all or part of the user's name `spar`.
 Do note that the bot will find the first user that has `spar` in their name, so using a `@mention` is preferred when multiple users have `spar` in their name, such as `jealousparkingspot`.
 * Note: `<channel-name>` can either be a mention `#general` or just the channel's name in plain text `general`.
 This will not search for channels containing your input such as `gen` for `#general`.
+* Note: `<voice-channel-name>` however, can be partial, since it is very difficult to mention a voice channel.
+For example, `music` can find the voice channel `♬ Music Channel`.

 ## Helpful Commands